Maru-Gurjara architecture

 Māru-Gurjara architecture or Solaṅkī style, is the style of West Indian temple architecture that originated in Gujarat and Rajasthan from the 11th to 13th centuries, under the Chaulukya dynasty (also called Solaṅkī dynasty).
-Although originating as a regional style in Hindu temple architecture, it became especially popular in Jain temples, and mainly under Jain patronage later spread across India, then later to diaspora communities around the world.
+It became especially popular in Jain temples, and mainly under Jain patronage later spread across India, then later to diaspora communities around the world.

 On the exteriors, the style of Māru-Gurjara architecture is distinguished from other North Indian temple styles of the period in "that the external walls of the temples have been structured by increasing numbers of projections and recesses, accommodating sharply carved statues in niches.
 These are normally positioned in superimposed registers, above the lower bands of moldings.
 The latter display continuous lines of horse riders, elephants, and kīrttimukhas.
 Hardly any segment of the surface is left unadorned."
 The main shikhara tower usually has many urushringa subsidiary spirelets on it, and two smaller side-entrances with porches are common in larger temples.

 Interiors are if anything even more lavishly decorated, with elaborate carving on most surfaces.
 In particular, Jain temples often have small low domes carved on the inside with a highly intricate rosette design.
 Another distinctive feature is "flying" arch-like elements between pillars, touching the horizontal beam above in the centre, and elaborately carved.
 These have no structural function, and are purely decorative.
 The style developed large pillared halls, many open at the sides, with Jain temples often having one closed and two pillared halls in sequence on the main axis leading to the shrine.

 The style mostly fell from use in Hindu temples in its original regions by the 13th century, especially as the area had fallen to the Muslim Delhi Sultanate by 1298.
 But, unusually for an Indian temple style, it continued to be used by Jains there and elsewhere, with a notable "revival" in the 15th century.
 Since then it has continued in use in Jain and some Hindu temples, and from the 20th century has spread to temples built outside India.
 These include many large temples built by the Hindu Swaminarayan tradition, with the Neasden temple in London (1995) an early example, and smaller ones built by the Jain diaspora, such as the Jain temple, Antwerp, Belgium (completed 2010), and temples in Potters Bar and Leicester in England.